fuzzylogicxx/fuzzylogic/posts/how-i-use-github-as-jamstack-cms.md

 mainImage.sizes: ''
 mainImage.isAnchor: false
 ---
-Here are my quick links and tips (that I can use whereever I am) for creating a blog post using github.com.
+Here are my quick links and tips for creating a markdown-file-based blog post using only github.com and no CMS.
+I’ve put these on this site so that they’re on the web therefore I can access them whereever I am.

 Why do I create posts this way?
-Because I’ve tried Forestry and Netlify CMS and I don’t have the time or inclination to maintain dependecies for them or change in line with their updates.
+Because I’ve tried forestry.io (now _Tina_) and Netlify CMS and I no longer have the time or inclination to maintain their dependencies, load their JavaScript or make ongoing updates as they evolve.
 I’ve also found them a little flaky.
 So instead let’s see how this lo-fi approach works.

 This post is mainly for my own reference but who knows, maybe it’ll be useful to someone else too.
 ---

+Step 1:

 [Create a new markdown file in my posts directory](https://github.com/fuzzylogicxx/fuzzylogic/new/v3/posts)

-Use one of these previous posts as a template (copy and paste):
+Step 2: use one of these previous posts as a template (open, copy then paste into my new markdown file):

 - [Standard blog entry](https://raw.githubusercontent.com/fuzzylogicxx/fuzzylogic/v3/posts/collected-web-accessibility-guidelines-tips-and-tests.md)
 - [Bookmark](https://raw.githubusercontent.com/fuzzylogicxx/fuzzylogic/v3/posts/add-opacity-to-existing-color.md)